Sclerotherapy at the Advanced Liposuction Center

 Will insurance cover sclerotherapy?

-Sclerotherapy is usually not covered by insurance because it’s considered a cosmetic procedure.
-Although, symptomatic veins can be screened to be covered by insurance.
+Sclerotherapy is not usually covered by insurance because they consider it a cosmetic procedure.
+Although, symptomatic veins we can be screen to be covered by insurance.

 Are there other treatments for spider veins?

 We have laser services that can easily remove spider veins as well.
 Please call 724-683-7581 for more information.

 No. Few patients experience cramping or itching, but it quickly subsides.
 The patient’s leg will be wrapped in compression stockings for 3 days.

 Patients can return to their normal exercise routine after 3 days.